redhatHameed/openshift-app-development/README.md

 6. In the **jenkins** folder run the **deploy.sh** script, this deploys the Jenkins process automation engine.
     1. Go into jenkins and configure your gogs credentials, these will be used by pipelines
     2. Untick **Enable script security for Job DSL scripts** on the **Manage Jenkins > Configure Global Security** page
-7. In the repos folder run the setup.sh script, this clones https://github.com/wkulhanek/ParksMap and then splits that repo into three other in gogs :
+7. In the **repos** folder run the **setup.sh** script, this clones https://github.com/wkulhanek/ParksMap and then splits that repo into three others and import them into gogs :
     1. https://gogs-cicd.apps.your.ocp.domain/mitzicom/parksmap
     2. https://gogs-cicd.apps.your.ocp.domain/mitzicom/nationalparks
     3. https://gogs-cicd.apps.your.ocp.domain/mitzicom/mlbparks